 — Mike Skeoch (@mikeskeoch) December 21, 2017

 Get a free list of potential Twitter influencers for your own brand.
-To narrow down Twitter influencers for your brand even more thoroughly, create separate social listening projects for each influencer that you’re interested in.
+To narrow down Twitter influencers for your product even more thoroughly, create separate social listening projects for each influencer that you’re interested in.
 Then, analyze their reputations with Brand24’s Sentiment Filter.

 Part Two: Narrow down the list of potential Twitter influencers for your brand to find THE best match

 Step 1.
 Identify the TOP Twitter influencer with social listening

 Create social listening projects for each specific Twitter influencer you’re interested in.
 It’s just like monitoring your brand or industry, only your keywords will be Twitter usernames.